26 May 2022

 Also, spend time getting to know the team you’re leading/joining.
 What are their strengths?
 In what areas do they need further support?
 What changes would you like to make?
 Are you confident about tackling this on your own?
 Or could you benefit from external leadership consulting advice or personal coaching?
 It’s an area where we can certainly help and offer advice.

 Your arrival in the role is a fresh beginning – a clean slate both for you and your team.
 Use meetings as an opportunity for mindful listening.
 Hear what is being said and listen carefully for the nuances.
 Then think about what you’ve heard and how it impacts your ability to deliver.
-Delay any action until you’ve thought through
+Delay any action until you’ve thought through the consequences.

 As leadership author Tony Robbins puts it, “Stay committed to your decisions but stay flexible in your approach.”